Y0Coss/docs-fork/pages/network/load_balancer/zones/guide.en-gb.md

 ### To reduce latency

-If the goal is to reduce latency, we can imagine directing requests coming from the zone1 load balancer to backend servers geographically close to zone1, and similarly, directing requests coming from the zone2 load balancer to backend servers close to zone2.
+If the goal is to reduce latency, we can imagine directing requests coming from the Zone 1 load balancer to backend servers geographically close to Zone 1, and similarly, directing requests coming from the Zone 2 load balancer to backend servers close to Zone 2.

 To achieve this, you need to specify a frontend in each zone that uses a cluster in the same zone.
 This will allow us to declare backend servers in different clusters per zone and to control which backend servers are used in which zone.